xenicsir/mipi_l4t_eg/README.md

       APPEND ${cbootargs} quiet root=/dev/mmcblk0p1 rw rootwait rootfstype=ext4 console=ttyS0,115200n8 console=tty0 fbcon=map:0 net.ifnames=0 nv-auto-config
 [...]
 </pre>
-Note : the APPEND line may change from an L4T version to another
+Note : the APPEND line may change from an L4T version to another.
+Base it on the primary entry.
 - reboot the Jetson board

 #### 5/ Configuring a camera port to support a camera